 - Jun 30, 2023: For outstanding derivatives referenced to all US dollar LIBOR settings.

-The New Development Bank (NDB) has established the LIBOR Transition Steering Committee and LIBOR Transition Working Group to conduct comprehensive impact analysis of LIBOR Transition in different working streams, such as lending, funding, legal, information technology, client outreaching and accounting etc. In NDB is closely monitoring market development and proactively engaging with our borrowers for a smooth and successful transition from LIBOR.
-The Bank is also collaborating with other Multilateral Development Banks and major financial market players to track industry developments and will adopt best practices.
+The New Development Bank (NDB) has established the LIBOR Transition Steering Committee and LIBOR Transition Working Group to conduct comprehensive impact analysis of LIBOR Transition in different working streams, such as lending, funding, legal, information technology, client outreaching and accounting etc. NDB is closely monitoring market development and proactively engaging with our borrowers for a smooth and successful transition from LIBOR.
+The Bank is also collaborating with other multilateral development banks and major financial market players to track industry developments and will adopt best practices.

 The information on this website is provided for general information purposes only.
 It is not and shall not be construed as an investment recommendation or financial advice and you should seek independent advice from suitably qualified financial, legal, taxation, accounting and/or other professional advisors before making any investment or financial decision.
 It does not take into account your individual needs, investment objectives and specific financial circumstances.
 The distribution of information on this website may be restricted by local law or regulation in certain jurisdictions.
 This information is not intended for distribution to, or use by, any person or entity in any such jurisdiction where such distribution or use would be contrary to local law and regulation.
 You are required to inform yourself accordingly and to comply with all applicable restrictions.
 The information on this website is current as of the date of its publication only and has not been updated since such date.
 New Development Bank makes no warranty as to the accuracy, completeness or timeliness of the information on this website, and it accepts no liability for any consequences, including loss, damage, liability or expense, that may arise from the use of such information.